mehulagg/gitlab/doc/user/packages/composer_repository/index.md

    git push origin v1.0.0
    ```

-The package is now in your GitLab repository.
+The package is now in your GitLab Package Registry.

 ## Publish a Composer package by using the API